GRE Suite: Geo-localization Inference via Fine-Tuned Vision-Language Models and Enhanced Reasoning Chains: Methodology

 \subsection{GRE30K Construction}

 In this section, we present GRE30K, a geo-localization reasoning dataset designed to enhance the visual reasoning capability of MLLMs.
 Specifically, GRE30K consists of GRE30K-CoT for cold-start Initialization and GRE30K-Judge for reinforcement learning.
 Examples of the generated data are provided in ~\cref{sec:gre30k_examples}.
+While GWS15k~\cite{clark2023we} reveals Im2GPS3k~\cite{4587784}'s non-uniform distribution (with landmark repetition risks), our geographic filtering ensures clean evaluation.

 \paragraph{Reasoning Process Generation.} We make full use of the publicly available dataset MP16-Pro~\cite{jia2024g3} with GPS coordinates.
 However, the source dataset only contains images, coordinates, and discrete geographical information including the corresponding county and state for each image, which are insufficient to train an MLLM.
 Our goal is to construct a CoT dataset that encompasses complex cognitive processes to facilitate our training strategy, enabling GRE to reason in a manner that closely resembles human cognitive patterns.
 Furthermore, GPT-o3 has demonstrated the capabilities in generating CoT reasoning that mirrors natural cognitive processes and has proven to have strong reasoning capability.
 Leveraging these insights, we employ GPT-o3 to generate image-CoT-coordinate triples through meticulously designed prompt templates.
 Please refer to ~\cref{sec:o3_prompt} for the detailed prompts for GPT-o3.